atomicojs/base/README.md

 # For documentation Development.
 # Useful to generate design system.
-npm run dev:doc # start a server that serves the .md files npm run build:doc # optimize the associated code

-# For application development.
-# useful for generating applications.
-npm run dev # start a server that serves the .html files npm run build # optimize the associated code
+npm run start # start a server that serves the .md files npm run build # optimize the associated code

 # Individual export of components.